-The ERCOT Board shall review all LPGRRs which impact ERCOT systems or staffing.
-The ERCOT Board shall take one of the following actions regarding LPGRRs recommended by TAC which have such impacts:
+The Board shall review all LPGRRs which impact ERCOT systems or staffing and can be funded in the current ERCOT budget cycle based upon its priority and ranking.
+The Board shall take one of the following actions regarding LPGRRs recommended by TAC which have such impacts:

-- 1. Approve the TAC recommendation as originally submitted or as modified by the ERCOT Board; or - 2.
-Reject the TAC recommendation; or - Remand the TAC recommendation to TAC with instructions.
+- 1. Approve the TAC recommendation as originally submitted or as modified by the Board; or - 2.
+Reject the TAC recommendation; or - 3.
+Remand the TAC recommendation to TAC with instructions.